edjl/StockMarketAnalyzer/README.md

 ### Steps to run:

 1. Add your Alpha Vantage api key to src/webscraper.py
+2. Set the stock you want to analyze (currently set to SPY)
-2. Run the script src/webscraper.py
+3. Run the script src/webscraper.py
-3. Run the Makefile to compile
+4. Run the Makefile to compile
-4. Run the StockSimulator file
+5. Run the StockSimulator file